command-line-interface-pages/.github/profile/README.md

 # About

+Want something more thatn TlDr?
 Tired of non-standardized [TlDr](https://github.com/tldr-pages/tldr) pages and lack of page parsability?
+Want be able to explore file system hierichy explanations?
 Then this project is for you!
 Write pages in Markdown-like language, or YAML or even TOML and use one unified syntax for them.

+## More information

-Get more details:
+:heavy_check_mark: Get more details:

 ![image](https://user-images.githubusercontent.com/42812113/219330370-4ac69b1e-b5bd-46c1-8b40-bc4e6e3c17dc.png)